SAP-samples/cloud-btp-cli-api-codejam/exercises/06-core-services-api-creds/README.md

-# Exercise 05 - Getting to know the Core Services for SAP BTP APIs
+# Exercise 05 - Preparing to call a Core Services API

 The btp CLI implementation has a client / server nature.
 The server component facilitates calls to APIs in the [Core Services for SAP BTP](https://api.sap.com/package/SAPCloudPlatformCoreServices/rest) package.
 So the btp CLI effectively gives you a comfortable way of consuming those APIs that are specifically designed to let you "manage, build, and extend the core capabilities of SAP BTP".

-In this exercise you'll see that first hand, by observing that the JSON you saw in the previous exercise (emitted from `btp --format json list accounts/available-region`) is effectively the same as the output from a call to the corresponding API endpoint.
+During the course of this and also the subsequent two exercises you'll see that first hand, by observing that the JSON you saw in the previous exercise (emitted from `btp --format json list accounts/available-region`) is effectively the same as the output from a call to the corresponding API endpoint.

-The main goal of this exercise is not the output, nor the examination thereof.
-It's the journey you're about to take to get to the stage where you can successfully and comfortably identify an endpoint and prepare & make an authenticated call to it.

-And we're going to take our time on that journey, with a few detours that will give us the best chance of understanding how it all fits together.
+While the process of calling an API is not complicated, there are some moving parts that work together are important for us to thoroughly understand.
+We'll do that together by taking a steady journey through those moving parts, with enough time to reflect and get things straight in our minds.

+In this exercise, you'll do some preparatory work that's required.
+In the next exercise, you'll use the information gained in this exercise (mostly the CF API endpoint that you need) to obtain credentials for the call.
+And in the exercise that follows that, you'll use those credentials to make the call and then examine the output.

+Ready?

 ## API structure